HandBrake/HandBrake-docs/source/en/latest/workflow/adjust-quality.markdown

 Continue to [Previewing your settings](preview-settings.html).

-[^480p]: [SD](abbr:Standard Definition) video has a resolution of 720x480 or fewer pixels.
+[^SD]: [SD](abbr:Standard Definition) video has a resolution of 720x480 or fewer pixels (720x576 for PAL).
 DVDs, small web videos, and most analog sources are SD.

 [^720p]: 720p [HD](abbr:High Definition) video has a resolution of 1280x720 pixels.
 With three times the resolution of SD, and about half that of 1080p HD, 720p HD is commonly used by consumer video cameras, web videos, and broadcast TV sports.

 [^1080p]: 1080p [HD](abbr:High Definition) video has a resolution of 1920x1080 pixels—twice the resolution of 720p and six times the resolution of 480p.
 1080p HD video is commonly used by mobile phones and tablets, consumer and professional video cameras, and Blu-ray.

-[^480p-2]: [SD](abbr:Standard Definition) video has a resolution of 720x480 or fewer pixels.
+[^SD-2]: [SD](abbr:Standard Definition) video has a resolution of 720x480 or fewer pixels (720x576 for PAL).
 DVDs, small web videos, and most analog sources are SD.

 [^1080p-2]: 1080p [HD](abbr:High Definition) video has a resolution of 1920x1080 pixels—twice the resolution of 720p and six times the resolution of 480p.
 1080p HD video is commonly used by mobile phones and tablets, consumer and professional video cameras, and Blu-ray.